mizdra/poc-nextjs-app-router-relay/README.md

 In order for the Client Component to also read the query data fetched by the Server Component, it must be cached in a location accessible by the client.

-The official example uses `QueryResponseCache` to cache the query data.
+The official example uses [`QueryResponseCache`](https://relay.dev/docs/v9.1.0/network-layer/#caching) to cache the query data.
 However, the code is a bit more complex.

 - https://github.com/relayjs/relay-examples/blob/b6f9b199d0b8027b5a76a11f1821631b216f4df4/issue-tracker-next-v13/src/relay/environment.ts#L59C14-L64
 - https://github.com/relayjs/relay-examples/blob/b6f9b199d0b8027b5a76a11f1821631b216f4df4/issue-tracker-next-v13/src/relay/environment.ts#L72-L80
 - https://github.com/relayjs/relay-examples/blob/b6f9b199d0b8027b5a76a11f1821631b216f4df4/issue-tracker-next-v13/src/relay/useSerializablePreloadedQuery.ts#L42-L53

 In this PoC, we cache query data in a `Store`.
-Store` is the standard place to cache query results in Relay.
+It is the standard storage to cache query results in Relay.
 This simplifies the code.

 - https://github.com/mizdra/poc-nextjs-app-router-relay/blob/main/components/RelayRecordMapPublisher.tsx